Incubaid/www-incubaid/www.incubaid.com/content/introduction/it as energy.md

 +++

 ### IT as Energy
 Incubaid is Green IT Globe's in-house incubator.
-The company supports our various technology startups that develop software in different technology domains.
-The ultimate vision is to make the Internet more efficient, and ultimately deliver IT as Energy.
+The company supports various technology startups that develop software in different technology domains, such as blockchain, mobile, storage and cloud.
+The ultimate vision is to make the Internet more efficient and green, and ultimately deliver IT as Energy to individuals, businesses and society.

 #### IT equals Energy
 Energy was the primary driver for the industrial revolution(s).
 We believe that IT Capacity will be the energy source that drives the next industrial revolution - hence IT = Energy.